I don’t know anyone who has been to Konya. In fact, I don’t know anyone who has ever mentioned that they would like to go to Konya.

 In Konya, it’s almost insignificant.
 Perhaps, that’s because there are many other far more important historic sites and fountains like this one go almost unnoticed.

 KENT MEYDANI (OLD TOWN SQUARE)

-That’s where the magnificient Alaeddin Mosque complex is.
+That’s where the magnificent Alaeddin Mosque complex is.
 It was built in 1235 and it served as the “Mosque of the Throne” for Seljuk sultans.
-Apart from the mosque, the complex also consists of a mausoleum that houses eight Seljuk Sultans of Rum.
+Apart from the mosque, the complex also includes a mausoleum with eight Seljuk Sultans of Rum.

-A beautiful staircase, with a fountain in between two flies of stairs, brings you to Mevlana Street.
+A beautiful staircase, with a fountain between the two flight of stairs, takes you to Mevlana Street.

-Mevlana Street is Konya’s main street.
-It runs from the Alaeddin Hill on one side, to the big square on the other side, with two of Konya’s most magnificent historical structures.
+Mevlana street is Konya’s main street.
+It runs from the Alaeddin Hill on one side, to the big square on the other side with two of Konya’s most magnificent historic structures.

-Almost all most important historical buildings are either on this street or close-by.
+Almost all important historic buildings are either in this street or close-by.

-The Şerafettin Mosque is almost directly opposite the İplikçi Mosque, but on the other side of Mevlana Street.
-Unfortunately, this was also one of many historical structures under renovation, only a very small part of the mosque was open for prayers, with scaffolding both outside and inside.
+The Şerafettin Mosque is almost directly opposite the İplikçi Mosque, but on the other side of the street.
+Unfortunately, this was also one of many historic structures under restoration.
+Only a very small part of the mosque was open for prayers, with scaffolding both outside and inside.